thesamrooney/MorseCodeTrainer/README.md

 For the English words mode, we use a [list of 10k words](https://www.mit.edu/~ecprice/wordlist.10000) from MIT.
 PLEASE NOTE!
 This list may still contain non-kid-friendly words.
 Currently looking out for a properly filtered list.

+This program uses the same word order as [lcwo.net](https://lcwo.net), the popular online Morse code training tool.

 ## TODO
 - [x] Morse audio
     - [x] Generate Morse code messages from text